NC Collegiate Civics Project

-We offered a highly competitive grant opportunity to promote civic and democratic engagement beyond elections.
+Through NC-CCP, in 2021 we offered a highly competitive grant opportunity to promote civic and democratic engagement beyond elections.

-Through these funds, we were seeking new projects, programs, or initiatives that
+Through these funds, we were seeking new projects, programs, or initiatives that:

 - Helped students develop the skills, habits, and dispositions of citizenship in a democracy.
-Possible approaches include civic learning, media literacy, Issues Forums, etc.

 - Were creative, impactful, and sustainable